AlexandreFenyo/net-monitor/README.md

 It is made of two parts:

-- a JavaScript client library (module): net-monitor.bundle.min.js
+- a JavaScript client library (module): net-monitor.bundle.min.js;
-- a server running in a servlet container, that collects data and feeds the client library with them
+- a server running in a servlet container, that collects data and feeds the client library with them.

 The implementation is very efficient: clients (browsers) do not poll the server.
 Instead, clients subscribe to their desired topics (data sets) from a message broker, on top of WebSockets.